kailash-manasarovar/statement/docs/timeline/2024/october.md

     ~
     The latest on the Twittosphere suggests local rape p*rn gangs made up of "respectable" men, #Pelicot style.

-    We wonder if this is what is referred to on the local "swingers" club advertisement, the MASSIVE one on the road into Denia, where they advertise "special events", or perhaps it's more after-party style.
+    We wonder if this is what is referred to on the local "swingers" club advertisement, the MASSIVE one on the road into Dénia, where they advertise "special events", or perhaps it's more after-party style.

     Anyway.
 Young Women are required for these "events" in which the men hide their faces with masks or robot helmets or whatever.